 If the initial discussions and matching goes well, then the faculty host is ready to work with the Office of International Education.
 The department/host faculty and Office of International Education will take on different roles:

 Visitor Invitation Letter and Visa Documents

 The invitation letter and visa support documents might differ depending on many things.
 The Office of International Education will work directly with the prospective visiting scholar to collect information and to provide the most appropriate support documents.
 Many visiting scholars plan on arriving on a J-1 visa as a visiting scholar.
 If this is determined to be the most appropriate visa type, there are additional regulations that apply to the visitor's activity on campus.
 The Office of International Education oversees the J-1 exchange program and will ensure compliance with the regulations while keeping the host faculty member informed throughout the process.
-All visitor invitation letters must be signed by the Provost and Vice President of Academic Affairs, unless otherwise arranged in collaboration with the dean and department chair.
+All visitor invitation letters must be signed by the University President or the Provost and Vice President of Academic Affairs.

 Once the support documents are sent to the visitor, the Office of International Education will inform the faculty host and will keep in touch to make sure that the visa process goes smoothly and to answer pre-arrival questions related to the visa process.
 The faculty host should also keep in touch related to scholarly activities, airport transportation options, and assistance with locating appropriate housing.
 If the visitor experiences any delay in his/her arrival, the Office of International Education should be notified to ensure that the entry date on the visa support documents remains valid.
 Upon arrival, the visitor should make an appointment to see the Director of the Office of International Education.